latechwriter/fork-test-repo/how-to-contribute-on-windows.rst

 to run in their own environment in Windows.
 We will use a rather basic setup with the only addition being the Python interpreter.

-* Download the Cygwin install program from the `Cygwin <https://cygwin.com/install.html>`_ website.
+Download the Cygwin install program from the `Cygwin <https://cygwin.com/install.html>`_ website.

-* Run the program to install it.
+Run the program to install it.
 During the setup, select to "Install from Internet", and the remaining default settings are fine.
 Select a download site that sounds like it may be close to you, otherwise the mirrors.kernel.org selection is a good default.

 .. figure:: source/dreamcompute/tutorials/images/contribute-windows/contrib-cygwin-install-python.png

-* Select the packages to install.
+Select the packages to install.
 The default packages are sufficient however python needs to be added.
-In the search box type "python", and then under "Interpreters" find "python" and click on "Skip" to have it change to a version instead like shown below.
+In the search box type "python", and then under "Interpreters" find "python" and click on "Skip" to have it change to a version like shown above.

 Continue the rest of the install selecting the defaults.

-* Our cygwin install needs python "pip", which isn't available in a package.
+Our cygwin install needs python "pip", which isn't available in a package.
 Download the `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ file by
 right-clicking and saving the file to your downloads directory.

-* Open the "Cygwin64 Terminal" application, and install pip by running the .py file with python and replacing USERNAME with your Windows user name.
+Open the "Cygwin64 Terminal" application, and install pip by running the .py file with python and replacing USERNAME with your Windows user name.

 .. code:: bash